Go-To Strategies for Compliance Training

 - Review compliance training best practices that work

 - Discover how to shorten the expertise gap

 - Review the questions that will ensure continued success

 Build Successful Compliance Training by Identifying Industry Standards

 Compliance training for sales professionals should look, feel, and read very differently from compliance training for technical specialists in manufacturing.
 Obvious, right?
 Every job in every industry has unique ways of communicating and handling information, and because of that, there’s no such thing as a one-size-fits-all training solution that will be effective across all job types.
-This is especially true for compliance training, which must address unique issues of legality and effectiveness within a particular industry, and yet compliance training tends to involve the least creativity, customization, and pizzazz of all training types.
+This is especially true for compliance training, which must address unique issues of legality and effectiveness within a particular industry, and yet compliance training tends to involve the least creativity, customization, and pizzazz of all types of training.
 Instead of tailored content designed to meet the specific legal and performance needs of one industry or job, most compliance training is too cautious, erring on the side of dry legalese, black-and-white hypothetical scenarios, and lackluster lists of acceptable and unacceptable actions that are too boring and oversimplified to be of real practical use in the workplace.

 Understanding our clients’ professional context and communication styles before designing solutions is one of the training industry’s most important best practices.
 With that in mind, we want to share a few of AllenComm’s go-to strategies for identifying a client’s important industry features and designing compliance training that speaks to their unique informational style and needs.